avinetworks/devops/ansible/customer-acceleration/vmware/create_cluster/README.md

-# VMware - Create NSX ALB Controller Cluster
+# VMWare - Create NSX ALB Controller Cluster

-The playbook will create controller cluster with VIP within Vcenter.
+The playbook will create controller cluster with VIP within VCenter.

 ## Pre-Requisites to interact with Vmware